 - Full Architectural Services

 This historically-designated 15-storey office building is a prime example of the influence of British Modernism on Canadian mid-century architecture.
-Originally designed by modernist architect Peter Dickinson in 1954, the building’s recent revitalization has been designed by WZMH.
+Originally designed by the notable Toronto architect Peter Dickinson in 1954, the building’s recent revitalization has been designed by WZMH.

-The firm’s approach maintains the modernist character and reinforces the heritage of the original building while providing space to meet contemporary workplace needs.
-The design includes the conservation and restoration of the building envelope, entrances, and main lobby, redesign of the core, and careful insertion of new mechanical and electrical systems into the existing structure.
-With these systems and a concrete coffer structure exposed to increase the height of the spaces, the renewed interior has a loft-like aesthetic, attracting Google Canada to choose the building as its downtown headquarters.
+The firm’s approach maintains and reinforces the heritage qualities of the original building while providing space to meet contemporary workplace needs.
+Along with the addition of other features, the concrete coffer structure, exposed to increase the height of the spaces, gives the renewed interior a loft-like aesthetic, and has attracted Google Canada to choose the building as its downtown headquarters.
 Other improvements include the addition of a link to the PATH system and the expansion of the lobby to extend towards, and create an entrance from, a newly completed courtyard.